greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >Almost all of the discussions in this manuscript deals with methods that don't model relations.
 >The only part that correctly refers to a class knowledge graph methods is translational distance methods.

-**We appreciate the reviewers perspective; however, we believe the scope of this review suffices for publication.
-The focus of this review is to discuss the pros and cons of building knowledge graphs and representing them in a low dimensional space.
+**We appreciate the reviewer's perspective; however, we emphasize that the focus of this review is to discuss the pros and cons of building knowledge graphs and representing them in a low dimensional space.
-This space captures the essence of a knowledge graph; however, once a knowledge graphs is represented in this space, they are no longer considered "true" knowledge graphs.
+This space is intended to capture the essence of a knowledge graph and is dependent on the node and edge structure of a graph.
+Once knowledge graphs are represented in this space, they can no longer be considered "true" knowledge graphs.
-Methods discussed in this review are focused on how this space is constructed, which is sensitive to edges (relations) in a knowledge graph; albeit some methods collapse edges into a single entity.
-We updated text to be more explicit on how knowledge graphs are used as input for mentioned methods.
+The methods discussed in our review are focused on how this low dimensional space is constructed and we updated our text to be more explicit on how knowledge graphs are used as input.
 **

 >The following are some comments:

 >What specifically do you mean by techniques that represent KGs and machine learning methods that are used to learn low-dimensional vectors?

-**When we say "techniques that represet knowledge graphs in a low dimensional space", we allude to methods such as node2vec and translational distance models that associate nodes and possibly edges to dense vectors.
+**When we say, "techniques that represent knowledge graphs in a low dimensional space", we allude to methods such as node2vec and translational distance models that associate nodes and possibly edges to dense vectors.
-These vectors implicitly capture the essence of a knowledge graph itself and machine learning methods can utilize these vectors to perform tasks such as classification for biomedical applications.**
+These vectors implicitly capture the essence of a knowledge graph itself and machine learning methods can utilize these vectors to perform tasks such as link prediction for biomedical applications.**

 >at least references 1, 2, 5,6 and 2 are concerned with methods for graphs not necessarily knowledge graphs, in which the edge label (i.e., relation is essential to its definition).

-**We define knowledge graphs as the following: "a resource that integrates single or multiple sources of information into the form a graph where nodes repesent entities and edges represent relationships that are shared between two entities".
+**We define biomedical knowledge graphs as the following: "a resource that integrates one or more expert-derived sources of information into a graph where nodes represent biomedical entities and edges represent relationships between two entities.".
-We note in our text that this definition is consistent with other definitions found in the literature.
+We note in our text that this definition is consistent with other definitions found in the literature and discuss a limitation to our definition as well.
-Based on our definition, we consider graphs mentioned in these resources as knowledge graphs.
+We consider the graphs mentioned in those resources as knowledge graphs per our definition and note the limitations of those methods within our review.**
-The methods described in these resources collapse edges into a single entity, which means some relational information is lost; however, we highlight this flaw in our review.**

 >Figure 1 doesn't show the relationship direction, For example, "causes", "binds" and other relations don't clearly specify the source and destination nodes which can be confusing.
 >Ideally, a knowledge graph should show that.